Home » Recipes » Gambas al Pil Pil Tapas Recipe (Garlic Prawns with Chili)

 How do I know when the prawns are cooked?

 Prawns cook very quickly, and they turn pink and opaque when done.
-Be careful not to overcook them, as they can become tough.
+Be careful not to overcook them, as they can become tough and rubbery.
+They will form a “C” shape when cooked, so look out for this too.

 Can I add any additional seasonings?

-While the traditional recipe calls for just olive oil, garlic, and chili, some variations include adding parsley or a splash of white wine for extra flavor.
+While the traditional recipe calls for just olive oil, garlic, and chili, some variations include adding paprika (common now), parsley, or a splash of white wine for extra flavor.

 What type of olive oil should I use?